inlab-geo/pyfm2d/readme.md

 This repository contains ctypes based Python wrappers for the program `fm2dss.F90` by Nick Rawlinson for 2D ray tracing and wavefront tracking using the Fast Marching method in a 2D seismic velocity or slowness model.
+The python version containts extentions for parallelism and a Cartesian mode.

 ## Installation